sdm-lang/tree-sitter-sdml/README.md

 **Version: 0.1.33**

-* Feature: Renamed quantifier binding targets to be more consistent.
+* Feature: renamed quantifier binding targets to be more consistent.
-  * Renamed rule `binding_target` to `iterator_target`.
+  * Rename rule `binding_target` to `iterator_target`.
-  * Renamed rule `binding_type_reference` to `type_iterator` and field name `from_type` to `from`.
+  * Rename rule `binding_type_reference` to `type_iterator` and field name `from_type` to `from`.
-  * Renamed rule `binding_seq_iterator` to `sequence_iterator` and field name `from_sequence` to `from`.
+  * Rename rule `binding_seq_iterator` to `sequence_iterator` and field name `from_sequence` to `from`.
-* Feature: Simplified the rule `environment_definition` and made naming more consistent.
+* Feature: simplified the rule `environment_definition` and made naming more consistent.
   * Remove optional `signature` field
   * Remove assignment operators
   * Rename field name `rhs` to `body` and change to a choice of `function_def` or `_value_def`.
   * Add rule `function_def` to hold the signature and operators removed from the environment definition.
-  * Renamed rule `fn_parameter` to `function_parameter`.
+  * Rename rule `fn_parameter` to `function_parameter`.
-  * Renamed rule `_fn_type` to `_function_type_expression_to`.
+  * Rename rule `_fn_type` to `_function_type_expression_to`.
   * Add rules `function_cardinality_expression` and `any_cardinality` to capture cardinality or wildcard.
   * Add rule `function_type_reference` to allow wildcards.
-* Feature: Update queries `highlights`, `locals`, and `tags` for all changes above.
+* Feature: update queries `highlights`, `locals`, and `tags` for all changes above.
-* Docs: Update BNF syntax and diagrams for all changes above.
+* Docs: update BNF syntax and diagrams for all changes above.

 **Version: 0.1.32**

-* Feature: Updated environment definition sequence types to use the same syntax as member type and cardinality.
+* Feature: update environment definition sequence types to use the same syntax as member type and cardinality.

 **Version: 0.1.31**

-* Feature: Update highlighting queries for constraints with support for locals.
+* Feature: update highlighting queries for constraints with support for locals.
-* Feature: Add a `locals.scm` file with scopes for formal constraints.
+* Feature: add a `locals.scm` file with scopes for formal constraints.
-* Feature: Add `∅` (empty set) as a synonym for `[]` in constraints.
+* Feature: add `∅` (empty set) as a synonym for `[]` in constraints.
-* Fix: Update the mapping value test case to use domain/range field names.
+* Fix: update the mapping value test case to use domain/range field names.

 **Version: 0.1.30**

-* Feature (minor): Added field names for the domain and range of mapping types and values.
+* Feature (minor): added field names for the domain and range of mapping types and values.

 **Version: 0.1.29**

-* Fix: An apparent regression, the value for a constructor changed from `simple_value` to `value`.
+* Fix: an apparent regression, the value for a constructor changed from `simple_value` to `value`.
 This changes it back.

 **Version: 0.1.28**

-* Feature: Added a mapping type and corresponding value syntax.
+* Feature: add a mapping type and corresponding value syntax.

 **Version: 0.1.27**

-* Feature: Added ordering and uniqueness constraints into the cardinality expression.
+* Feature: add *ordering* and *uniqueness* constraints into the cardinality expression.
 Used to constrain the sequence type of a member.

 **Version: 0.1.26**

-* Feature: Applied same change as 0.1.25 but for property roles as well.
+* Feature: applied same change as 0.1.25 but for property roles as well.

 **Version: 0.1.25**

-* Feature: Changed grammar for reference members:
+* Feature: changed grammar for reference members:
   * The production `source_cardinality` has been removed.
   * The production `member_inverse_name` has been added.

 **Version: 0.1.24**

-* Feature: Constraint changes
+* Feature: constraint changes
-  * Added a language-tag to informal constraints.
+  * Add a *language-tag* to informal constraints.
-  * Implemented a wildcard type for the constraint language.
+  * Add a *wildcard type* for the constraint language.

 **Version: 0.1.23**

-* Feature: Added highlighting test for constraints, had to tweak a few things.
+* Feature: add highlighting test for constraints, had to tweak a few things.

 **Version: 0.1.22**

+* Feature: clarify rules and associated meaning.
-* Renamed the grammar rule `type_definition` to `definition` to address the fact that property definitions aren't types.
+  * Rename the grammar rule `type_definition` to `definition` to address the fact that property definitions aren't types.
-* Renamed the grammar rule `enum_variant` to `value_variant` to align with `type_variant` on unions.
+  * Rename the grammar rule `enum_variant` to `value_variant` to align with `type_variant` on unions.

 **Version: 0.1.21**

+* Feature: add support for sequence builder support(set builder) syntax.
-* Fixed highlighting/indent/fold for constraints.
+* Fix: highlighting/indent/fold updated for constraints.
-* Added sequence builder support.
-* A number of cosmetic changes to formal constraints.
+* Style: a number of cosmetic changes to formal constraints.

 **Version: 0.1.19/0.1.20**

-* Minor change to add a field name to the '..' range operator.
+* Fix: minor change to add a field name to the '..' range operator.

 **Version: 0.1.18**

-* Added a constraint assertion construct.
+* Feature: add a constraint assertion construct.
 This allows for specific constraints to be documented for any model element.
   * The grammar rule `annotation` has been renamed `annotation_property`
   * The grammar rule `constraint` has been added.
   * A new grammar rule named `annotation` is defined as a choice of `annotation_property` or `constraint`.